Anthony-Verdon/dungeonGenerator/README.md

 # dungeonGenerator

-implémentation du Wave Function Collapse Algorithm (génération d'une carte 2D)

-dépendances:
+Implementation of  Wave Function Collapse Algorithm (generation of a 2D map with a define rule file containing tileset)

+## dependencies
 - gtkmm

-options disponibles:
+## possibilities
-- choix du rule file
+- choose the rule file
+- render map
-- affichage de la map
+- save map

+## possibilities to add
-- sauvegarde de la map
+- choose map size (20x20 by default)

-options à rajouter:
-- choix de la taille de la map (bloqué à 20x20)
-- pouvoir se balader dans une map supérieur à du 20x20
+- move on a map bigger than 20x20
+- make the UI prettier